 Researchers plan on following participants for 2 years after their second dose.
 The Centers for Disease Control and Prevention (CDC) also routinely monitors the safety of vaccines approved by the FDA.

-Pfizer’s vaccine was not developed as part of Operation Warp Speed, the U.S. government’s coronavirus vaccine effort.
+Pfizer’s vaccine was not developed as part of Operation Warp Speed, the U.S. government’s COVID-19 vaccine effort.

-While Pfizer’s is the first vaccine to show promising results in a phase 3 trial, 10 other vaccines have reached this stage.
+While Pfizer and BioNTech’s vaccine is the first to show promising results in a phase 3 trial, 12 other vaccines have reached this stage.
 These include a wide range of vaccine technologies.

-Moderna released interim results from its phase 3 trial on Monday, showing that its vaccine is 94 percent effective.
+Moderna released final results from its phase 3 trial on Nov.
+30, showing that its vaccine had a 94.1 percent efficacy.